Why You Need to Spend Time on Time Spent

 - You can’t measure these things outside of the digital realm.
 Time spent is real feedback and when used properly can help to make better decisions.
 You can’t get this from print or TV.

-There are of course instances where higher time spent can indicate a negative outcome, but that’s a topic for another day, or another blog post.
+There are of course instances where higher time spent can indicate a negative outcome, but that’s a topic for another

 Time spent coupled with a clear strategy and a few dashes of gut feeling and intuition can be the real indicator of whether or not you’re delivering what your audience desires.
 We’ve got these powerful, informative metrics at our fingertips.
 Let’s start embracing them.